-Admission will be by timed entry ticket to help manage social distancing.
+Admission by timed entry ticket.
 You are welcome to arrive at anytime within your allocated hour and stay for as long as you like.
 During busy times you may be asked to wait a short time before entering the galleries to improve visitor flow.

 Memphis: Plastic Field explores the subversive